-- 1. Clothing Required for Specified Courses and Activities.
-Students are responsible for complying with the district's grooming and attire guidelines and for furnishing all clothing required for any special programs, courses, or activities in which they participate.
-The teacher, coach, or sponsor of the activity will provide students with written guidelines that detail any special clothing requirements and explain why the special clothing is required for the specific program, course, or activity. - 2.
-Safety Equipment and Attire.
+- 2. Safety Equipment and Attire.
 The district will provide students with all safety equipment and attire that is required by law.
 Building administrators will assure that (a) such equipment is available in the appropriate classes and areas of the school buildings, (b) teachers are directed to instruct students in the use of such devices, and (c) students use the devices as required.
 Students are responsible for using the devices safely and as instructed. - 3.
 Personal or Consumable Items.
-The district does not provide students with personal or consumable items for participation in courses and activities including, but not limited to, pencils, paper, pens, erasers, and notebooks.
+The district does/does not provide students with personal or consumable items for participation in courses and activities including, but not limited to, pencils, paper, pens, erasers, and notebooks.
 Students who wish to supply their own personal or consumable items may do so, as long as those items comply with the requirements of the district.
 The district will provide students with facilities, equipment, materials, and supplies, including books.
 Students are responsible for the careful and appropriate use of such property.
 Students will be charged for damage to school property caused by the student and will be held responsible for the reasonable replacement cost of any school property that they lose. - 4.
 Materials Required for Course Projects.
 The school district will provide students with the materials necessary to complete all basic curricular projects.
 In courses where students choose to produce a project that requires materials beyond the basic materials provided by the district, the students will either furnish the materials, purchase the materials from the school, or purchase the materials from an outside vendor with an order form provided by the school. - 5.
 Technological Devices.
 The district will provide students with the technological devices necessary to complete all basic curricular projects.
+To the extent that a student is not required by the district's curriculum to utilize a device off district property, the district may charge students a convenience fee to take the device off district property.

 As with all school property, students may be charged for damage to such devices.
 To protect against such potential losses, students and parents may, but are not required, to purchase insurance coverage for the devices.
-Parents/Students will be charged for fixing or replacing damaged devices. - 6.
-Extracurricular Activities.
-The school district may charge students a fee to participate in extracurricular activities to cover the district's reasonable costs in offering such activities.
-The district may require students to furnish specialized equipment and clothing that is required for participation in extracurricular activities, or may charge a reasonable fee for the use of district-owned equipment or attire.
+The district may also charge a damage deposit which will be returned or may be rolled to cover the damage deposit for the next year if it is not needed to cover the costs of any damage to the device.
+The maximum dollar amount of this damage students to furnish specialized equipment and clothing that is required for participation in extracurricular activities, or may charge a reasonable fee for the use of district-owned equipment or attire.
 Attached to this policy is a list of the fees charged for particular activities.
 The coach or sponsor will provide students with additional written guidelines detailing the fees charged, the equipment and/or clothing required, or the usage fee charged.
-The guidelines will explain the reasons that fees, equipment, and/or clothing are required for the activity. - 7.
-Post-Secondary Education Costs.
-Some students enroll in post-secondary courses while still enrolled in high school.
-As a general rule, students must pay all costs associated with such post-secondary courses.
-However, for a course in which students receive high school credit or a course being taken as part of an approved accelerated or differentiated curriculum program, the district shall offer the course without charge for tuition, transportation, books, or other fees.
-Students who chose to apply for post-secondary education credit for these courses must pay tuition and all other fees associated with obtaining credits from a post-secondary educational institution.
+The guidelines will explain the reasons that fees, equipment, and/or clothing are required for the activity.